 While smartphones users are not quite in the same position as laptop and netbook users for whom anti-virus is essential, if you plan to use your smartphone for banking on a regular basis then anti-virus software certainly will add an extra level of protection.

-The general consensus amongst the security industry is that mobile viruses and worms are only going to become more sophisticated and a greater threat in the near future.
+The general consensus among the security industry is that mobile viruses and worms are only going to become more sophisticated and a greater threat in the near future.
 As a result it is certainly something worth considering.

 If you are unfortunate enough to lose or have your mobile stolen then you will need to contact your mobile network provider as soon as possible.
 They can then block the phone to make it unusable.

 As long as your passcode or log in details are still secure then whoever has your phone would not be able to access you mobile banking.